csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/WritingValidatorBuilders/RuleAndObjectIdentifiers.md

 ## Identifying object instances

-Object instances within the graph of validated objects may have an identifier.
-The identifier is not used in any special capacity but it is associated with the corresponding result items.
-This can make it easier to match up results with their validated objects.
+A common problem when validating a complex object graph (such as one which contains collections of validated objects) is matching the validation results back to the corresponding objects.

-Object identifiers may be added to a builder using [the `UseObjectIdentity` method].
+To simplify this, validated objects may be marked with an identity using [the `UseObjectIdentity` method] of a validator-builder.

-Identities do not need to be persistent across separate invocations of the validation logic, as long as they are round-tripped forward and backward between the validator and any logic which consumes the validation result.
-As such, `Guid` objects make good identifiers.
+Validation results for these objects include the identity with each result, so that the result may be matched with its corresponding validated object.

+Object identities in CSF.Validation have no meaning beyond the above.
+You may use an identity property/value which is already available upon the object or you may add one.
+If you are adding an identity property, consider a `System.Guid`, as it is quick and easy to create unique values.

+Identities are ephemeral and do not need to persisted.
+All that is important is that for each invocation of the validation logic, the identity of any given validated object remains stable.
+If the validation logic is executed twice, then subsequent invocations do not need to have the same identities.

-[the `UseObjectIdentity` method]:xref:TODO
+[the `UseObjectIdentity` method]: xref:CSF.Validation.ValidatorBuilding.IConfiguresValidator`1.UseObjectIdentity(System.Func{`0,System.Object})

 ## Identifying/naming rules